titola/neuropa/README.md

 frequencies 78250 Hz and 31300 Hz (the ratio 5/2 is the magic number of this attack).
 The result is a pulsed radiation modulated by a signal difficult to intercept without this particular decoder that remembers the digital sampling.
-The scientific literature seems to ignore this type of problem.
+The (accessible) scientific literature seems to ignore this type of problem.

 The weapon used against me outdoors is similar to the pulse laser system described in this page: